Redefining Technology

 D.Embedded in operations

-How effectively do you leverage AI for customer engagement in utilities?
+How effectively do you utilize AI for improving customer engagement in the utilities space?

 3/6